yoshihingis/Chinermn-Dockerfile/README.md

     ※Caution
       1.train_imagnet.py supports only GPU mode , not CPU mode.
-      2.Somtimes train_imagnet wull be crash and stopeed by Error.
+      2.Somtimes train_imagnet will be crash and stopeed by Error.
        This problem happens by using both Open-MPI and Pyhton.
-       Now PFU is trying to delete this issue.
+       Now PFN is trying to delete this issue.